ustwo/image-color-swift/README.md

 	let image = UIImage.imageFromColor(UIColor.blue, width: 1.0, height: 2.0)

+## Contributing

+	Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.
+See the [Code of Conduct](CODE_OF_CONDUCT) file.

-## Contributors
+## Maintainers

 * [Daniela Dias](mailto:daniela@ustwo.com)
 * [Shagun Madhikarmi](mailto:shagun@ustwo.com)

 ## License

 UIImageColorSwift is released under the MIT License.
-See the LICENSE file.
+See [License](LICENSE).